nogibjj/ind_proj4_km632/README.md

 ## Project Overview

 In this project, I aimed to learn the basics of web development with Flask and Azure.
 The Flask app was built and containerized.
-It is then pushed to DockerHub so that I can deploy the app using Azure.
+It is then pushed to DockerHub so that I can deploy the image from Dockerhub using Azure.

 I created simple two page web server that renders texts on both pages